awakmu/Amaca/README.md

 ![status](http://stillmaintained.com/AlexBio/Amaca.png)

 Amaca (pronounced: amàca) is a simple template engine written in C, which natively supports Lua scripting.
-This means that you can create your tamplates without the need to learn yet another templating language.
+This means that you can create your templates without the need to learn yet another templating language.
 You'll need just a minimal knowledge of the plain and simple Lua.

 ## USAGE

-Amaca consists of just two functions:
+Amaca consists of the following functions:

     char *Amaca_template(const char *template, int nargs, ...);